Writing Excuses 8.34: Survivorship Bias

 Word of the Week: “Rothfussian,” which means “writing something so awesome on your first go that success cannot be denied to you.”

-Writing Prompt: A very successful author or artist has a fan who decides to emulate that creator's life in crazy, cargo-cult detail in an effort to become similarly successful.
+Homework: A very successful author or artist has a fan who decides to emulate that creator’s life in crazy, cargo-cult detail in an effort to become similarly successful.

-Audiobook Pick-of-the-Week: We plugged Michael Moorcock's Elric series for you, but those are no longer available on Audible.
-You might consider Moorcock's Blood: A Southern Fantasy instead.
+Thing of the week: We plugged Michael Moorcock’s Elric series for you, but those are no longer available on Audible.
+You might consider Moorcock’s Blood: A Southern Fantasy instead.